w0lfboy/Cloud-Security/README.md

   - Generate a high amount of web requests to your pen-testing servers and make sure that Kibana is picking them up.

 ## SSH Barrage
-To start, I attempted to login with an incorrect username `ssh sysadmin@10.0.0.9` multiple times.
+To start, I attempted to login with an incorrect username `$ ssh sysadmin@10.0.0.9` multiple times.
 Then, I monitored the failed attempts through the Kibana log stream as seen below.
 ![SSH_Barrage.png](https://github.com/w0lfboy/Cloud-Security/blob/main/Pen%20Testing%20the%20Cloud%20Environment/SSH-Barrage/SSH%20barrage.png)

 Then, to make it more interesting, I barraged all three Web VMs at once.